MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Microsoft-Dynamics-NAV-Web-Services-Overview.md

 ---
-title: "Microsoft Dynamics NAV Web Services Overview" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+title:"Microsoft Dynamics NAV Web Services Overview" ms.custom: na ms.date: 06/05/2016
+ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
+ms-prod:"dynamics-nav-2017"
 ms.assetid: 78068a59-b1a0-4a14-8f77-575bcbb557c8
 caps.latest.revision: 48
-manager: terryaus
+manager: edupont
 ---
 # Microsoft Dynamics NAV Web Services Overview
 Web services are a lightweight, industry\-standard way to make application functionality available to a variety of external systems and users. [!INCLUDE[navnowlong](includes/navnowlong_md.md)] supports creation and publishing of [!INCLUDE[navnow](includes/navnow_md.md)] functionality as web services.
 You can expose pages, codeunits, or queries as web services, and even enhance a page web service by using an extension codeunit.
 When you publish [!INCLUDE[navnow](includes/navnow_md.md)] objects as web services, they are immediately available on the network.